From: The War Correspondent

 in search of bucket-loads of tea as black as tin;

-take a dirty gutter from a back street in Boulogne,
+a dirty gutter from a back street in Boulogne,

 where houses teeter so their pitched roofs meet,